ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 #### LCD Pins Explained

 VSS - ground pin
-VDD - power pin that is connected to 5V port of arduino
+VDD - power pin that is connected to 5V port of Arduino
 VO - pin is connected to the potentiometer in order to control brightness of the LCD display
 RS - register select pin for whether or not user is sending data or commands to the LCD
 R/W - read/write pin that chooses if the user will read or write to LCD
 E - enables 8 data pins for writing
-D0-D7 - data pins that allow information to be sent from the LCD to arduino and vice versa
+D0-D7 - data pins that allow information to be sent from the LCD to Arduino and vice versa
 A and K - anode and cathode pins for the LCD backlight

 Note: This circuit uses 4 out of the 8 data pins meaning it will be in 4-bit mode.